If you're a cruise

 Venezia Passeggeri Web site.

-Where to stay in Venice's historic center
+Where to stay in or near Venice's historic center

 On the following pages, you'll find hotel suggestions for